JobaerAhamed/react-rollup/README.md

 ## Development

 For development is 100% a CRA setup.
 Run `npm start` and start developing.
-Ejecting is fine to.

 ## Bundling